Q: Who writes this blog?

 A: I don’t play many group-oriented games at the moment, but when I do play MMOs, it’s usually with Kwisatz Haderach, my guild from Guild Wars 2.
 For the squid!
 Sometimes I play minecraft with a group of close friends on a private server, or single player games like Stardew Valley or Fallout 4.

 A: I love comics and animation, obviously, I have a strong Japanese and European influence on my style, but I grew up with American comics as well.
 I apprenticed in my Godfather’s studio, and I’m also a big fan of Alphonse Mucha and James Coleman.

 A: I prefer drawing with mechanical pencil, and inking by hand with a combination of croquill, technical pens and brush with black magic ink on Strathmore plate Bristol board.
 I use masking fluid, paper towels and a toothbrush to do special ink effects (how fancy!).
 For color I use both watercolors and Copic markers.
 I also have a Wacom tablet and Adobe Creative Suite 5.

 Q: What about for kanzashi?

 A: I use bias cut white silk habotai ribbon and jacquard silk dye and dye set concentrate to create the various colored petals and leaves.
 I also use spray starch, tweezers, rice glue, faux flower stamens, cardboard, Bristol board and a wide variety of jewelry findings.

 Q: What kind of education do you have in the Arts?

 A: I have always loved art class.
 My Mom liked to arrange still lives for me to draw as a child.
-As a teenager I apprenticed in my Godfather’s studio, and in 2009 I graduated from the Savannah College of Art and Design with a degree in Sequential Art.
+As a teenager I apprenticed in my Godfather’s studio, and I graduated from the Savannah College of Art and Design with a degree in Sequential Art.
 I think education is a great tool, but the best education comes from a desire to improve and a great deal of practice.

 Q: Do you take commissions?